 Some flicker is inherent in neon indicator lights and is not an indication that anything is wrong.
 If the indicator light blinks off and back on and is accompanied by a clicking or zapping noise that is frequent, it is an indication that the electronic collector cell(s) may be dirty or damaged.
+A wash cycle should be performed to clean the cell.
 An occasional blink or snapping is normal.

 If the wash cycle does not eliminate the noise remove the cells and investigate them looking for bent collector fins or a large particle stuck in a cell.
 Also check the contacts on the cells and inside the unit for a possible bad connection.

 Remove any particles taking care not to bend the collector plates or break any ionizing wires.

-If any ionizing wires are broken reference the parts list for replacement.
+Replace any missing or broken ionizing wires, reference the parts list for replacement.